 3 years & up.
 With hat on head and tools in hand, children can enter the world of paleontology through discovery of ancient fossils and dinosaur skulls.
-Includes 10 fossils, 11 dinosaur skulls, 2 pith helmets, 2 brushes, bucket with tools and interesting fact sheets on each prehistoric find.
+Includes 10 fossils, 11 dinosaur skulls, 2 pith helmets (measuring 4.5"H x 10.95"W x 9.90"L each), 2 brushes, and a bucket with tools.
 All you need to do is add sand!
-Jurassic Sand (item #93662) is sold separately.

 1 - CARNOTAURUS "Meat-Eating Bull" - Slender lower jaws and horns over each eye are two of the puzzling features of this South American canivore.
 A very deep, yet small skull made this an unusual Cretaceous Age dinosaur.

 2 - DINOSAUR SKIN - Cretaceous Age, 65 MYA.
 This fossil skin impression is from one of the famous fossil "mummies" of a duck-billed Hadosaur which became entombed in sandstone.
 It was found in North Dakota, USA.

 3 - PARASAUROLOPHUS "Near-Crested Lizard" - Some species of this North American duck-billed dinosaur had a hollow crest over 6' long with connections leading to each nostril, suggesting a superior sense of smell.

 4 - EURYPTERID - Silurian Age, 450 MYA.
 A sea scorpion, this predator of trilobites called Mixopterus was found in Norway and is the most scorpion-like.
 They ranged from 5" to over 7' long.

 5 - DILOPHOSARUS "Two-Crested Lizard" - Discovered in China and North America, the double crested skull has puzzled scientists.
 They might have been used for display purposes by this Jurassic Age meat-eater.